AlBannaTechno/BanMvcZero/README.md

         * Ability to use factory to resolve/create new instance at runtime
-            * The main purpose of implementing this features to solve static singleton design paradigm problem since it's considered as an anti pattern , so when using factory pattern around it you can easily mocking it within testing buy changing the factory or provide it with pre complex test environment configurations
+            * The main purpose of implementing this features to solve static singleton design paradigm problem since it's considered as an anti pattern , so when using factory pattern around it you can easily mocking it within testing by changing the factory or provide it with pre complex test environment configurations

         * Invoke Method of object